You can make a tax-free contribution to WETA from your traditional or ROTH IRA if you are age 70 ½ or older.

 - You must receive an acknowledgement from WETA or other charity for each rollover contribution.

 We recommend that you seek advice from your accountant prior to making a charitable rollover as personal circumstances can have a significant impact on whether charitable rollovers are advantageous.
-In order to benefit from the 2014-eligible IRA contribution, contact your IRA plan administrator.
+In order to benefit from the 2015-eligible IRA contribution, contact your IRA plan administrator.
 Please let us know the name of your plan provider so we can look for your check and notify you accordingly.
+Call Debbie Eliason at (703) 998-1834 or send an email to firstname.lastname@example.org.
 We are happy to provide you with a sample transfer request letter to your plan administrator.